 ALSO READMunich knife attacker injures several people, says German police Munich attack: Several people wounded after being shot at railway station Bayern Munich thrashes Wolfsburg by 6-0, wins Bundesliga title for 5th time Munich, home to BMW, considers diesel ban to tackle pollution Beer flowing in Munich: Thousands head to Oktoberfest in Germany

+The suspect then fled by bike.
+During the several hours he remained at large there was a palatable sense of panic in the city, with police urging residents to stay indoors.
 In July 2016, a German-Iranian teenager who police say was obsessed with mass murderers, shot dead nine people at a Munich shopping mall before turning the gun on himself.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)